 - Intermittent fever

-GenPath offers a Renal Cancer Panel, which may be appropriate if you and/or your family’s history suggests that there is a predisposition to kidney cancer.
+GenPath offers a Renal Cancer Panel, which may be appropriate if your personal and/or your family’s history suggests that there is a predisposition to kidney cancer.
 Consult your healthcare provider to find out what testing is most appropriate for you.

 - National Kidney Foundation.
 Hereditary Kidney Cancer Syndromes. https://www.ackdjournal.org/article/S1548-5595(13)00144-4/fulltext.
 Accessed May 22, 2019.